The Rover (2014 film): Music

 Antony Partos composed the score for the film.
 He previously collaborated with Michôd on his 2010 film Animal Kingdom.
 Musician Sam Petty, who previously worked with Michôd on Animal Kingdom and Hesher selected the soundtracks and music pieces for the film.
-The soundtrack album was released by Lakeshore Records in a digital format on 7 October 2014 and would be released in physical format on 11 November 2014.
+The soundtrack album was released by Lakeshore Records in a digital format on 10 October 2014 and would be released in physical format on 14 November 2014.

-"Gone" by Clearside was featured in the first teaser trailer of the film.

-Background

 Talking about the score Partos said that "My task was to build the trust and love between the two main characters despite their circumstances.
 I think there is a subtle yet tangible shift that develops two thirds of the way through the story and the score does change in this regard to become more harmonically based compared to the textures that are present in the first half of the film."

-Score listing

-Soundtrack

 Michôd wanted to use saxophonist Colin Stetson pieces in the film.
 Originally he also selected "Don't Cha" by The Pussycat Dolls to use in a crucial scene in the film involving Rey (played by Pattinson) but later changed it to "Pretty Girl Rock" by Keri Hilson.